CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 - Save the data in file: "interim/wikidata_en.csv"

 #### Step 4.2: Wikidata-Wikipedia Integration
-The following script prepares a merged dataset linking Wikipedia article creation data, AfD nomination records, and Wikidata metadata (e.g., gender, birth/death dates, QIDs) for human subjects.
-It identifies which articles are missing Wikidata or creation timestamps, extracts relevant demographic info for nominated pages, and outputs cleaned CSVs for further analysis of editorial patterns and knowledge gaps.
+The following script prepares a merged dataset linking Wikipedia article creation data, AfD nomination records, and Wikidata metadata (e.g., QIDs, gender, birth/death dates) for human subjects.
+It identifies which articles, for both nominated and not-nominated, have missing creation timestamps or metadata from Wikidata, and outputs cleaned CSVs for further analysis.

 ```
 python survival_of_notability/prepare_wikidata.py